phrutis/Passphrases/README.md

 Does the program require an internet connection?</br>
 No, the program is looking for the key offline.<hr>

-Is your program working?</br>
-I did not find anything, the problem is in the program.</br>
-The program works correctly, it has been tested many times.</br>
-If you have any doubts, you can go and find the found address from the find table<hr>

 Why is the program without source codes?</br>
 The program includes a range, decoders and more.</br>